Terminations That Pass and Last: Practical Notes Around NEC 110.14

 Consistent termination practice is one of the highest ROI habits on any crew.

-For quick code and field guidance, Ask NETA is free at www.askneta.com (App Store + Google Play).
+For quick code and field guidance, Ask BONBON is free at www.askneta.com (App Store + Google Play).

 Stop flipping through the codebook

-Download Ask NETA: App Store • Google Play
+Download Ask BONBON: App Store • Google Play